shyal/hoverpy-scikitlearn/docs/source/index.rst

 This is roughly an **80x speedup**, *hitting our endpoint is starting to feel more like hitting a database* which is probably the key point to this chapter.

-Note regarding reddit: we can do the same with `lib/redditMiner.py <https://raw.githubusercontent.com/shyal/hoverpy-scikitlearn/master/lib/redditMiner.py>`_: ``python lib/redditMiner.py``.
-But I think you got the picture.

 ------------